sfackler/rust-openssl/README.md

 or `vcvarsall.bat amd64` for amd64 arch

+Also if you will face linking problem due using incorrect names you may need to

+ - rename `ssleay32.lib` to `ssl32.lib`
+ - rename `libeay32.lib` to `eay32.lib `

 ### Manual configuration

 rust-openssl's build script will by default attempt to locate OpenSSL via